 Pandesal in the Philippines is a staple for breakfast.
 You’d commonly see it prepared at Filipino homes together with eggs, hotdogs, and coffee.
-I love waking up to the smell of this freshly baked Filipino bread every morning!
-My mom would wake up early to go to the local bakery to buys some for breakfast.
+I love waking up to the smell of this Filipino bread every morning and spread a generous heap of cheese pimiento on it.

 The secret ingredient is always LOVE

 Ube pandesal – Just when you thought Pandesal couldn’t get any better!
 Soft bread in bright purple color with cheese and sprinkled with graham crumbs.

 Pandesal with Multi-Grain Cereals – Soft bread topped with healthy multi-grain cereals to jump-start your day!

 - 500 grams or 3 ⅓ cups bread flour or all-purpose flour

 - 2 tsp instant yeast

 - ¼ cup sugar or ⅓ if you want it on the sweeter side

 - 1 tsp salt